NBISweden/rke-openstack/README.md

 rega init <my-project>
 cd <my-project>
 ```
-Once in your project folder, create a file called `terraform.tfvars` where you specify the values for the following settings:
+Once in your project folder, update the file called `terraform.tfvars` where you specify the values for the following settings:

 ```yml
 ## Cluster configuration ##